Thursday, July 09, 2009

 The first major change this year was the regular exposure to what had previously been relegated to a status worse than "false" - it had been plain uninteresting to me: religion.
 Nope, still the same atheist I've been for a while now, but found religious people, as well as the bible, interesting, for the first time.
 This through a group of friends who meet round the "parshat shavua" once a week, which I stumbled on pretty much by chance.
 Rather than being the pathetic-bachelor club I suspected it would be, all awkward and transparent, it proved to be a remarkably varied, interesting and intelligent group of people.

-The 2nd aspect of these meetings was that religion as such suddenly became interesting for a change.
+The second aspect of these meetings, as I mentioned, was that religion as such suddenly became interesting.
 For one thing, just the wildly varying shades of observance and strictness, a terrific quality in Jerusalem, was fascinating.
 People modern in every way but...; people who look more closed but are actually budding open-ists; and of course people who just genuinely are who they are, different from me in some ways and so similar in others.
 Combined with this culture of ours, this man-made tradition that for me contains so many clues, pointing at a melting pot of historical circumstance, human psychology, economics, politics and, well, more human psychology, it becomes quite fascinating.
 The religious text we cover each week with tremendous variety in approach and appraisal, is in itself fascinating for its own circumstance and, yes, its constant drawing power.
 So that's one thing that's changed.

 What's stayed largely the same is the existential realization that hit me so strongly just one year and two days ago.
 What are we doing here and, more importantly, what am I going to do about, remain in one way or another a preoccupation informing a lot of my perceptions of this world and my life.
-I'm fascinated by people, what drives them, their follies and their genius; but in all this I still can't formulate a path that feels right for me.
-But that's something that emerged a little more strongly this year - the individualistic path.
+I'm fascinated by people, what drives them, their follies and their genius; but in all this I still can't formulate a cut-and-dry path that feels right for me.

 Relationships?
 Mmm..
 Had a few nice shorts, but if we're talking about thoughts and realizations, let's see... what's new, what's new..
 Nothing, I think.
 Just as mystified as ever.
 Probably a bit more confused, if anything.
 No sweeping statements or ideas to be made this time around.

-And another random update for posterity - this year got me more intellectually in trying to characterize and correct the tremendous amounts of bull that reside in common economic, social and political thinking.
+And another random update for posterity - this year got me more intellectually interested in trying to characterize and correct the tremendous amounts of plain bull in common economic, social and political thinking.
 I'm not talking about our leaders - everyone knows what they're full of.
-I'm talking about regular people - I'm just bewildered by all the hip-shooting, snap judgment, opinion-as-fact, dramatics-as-evidence, revisionism for its own sake, conservatism for its own sake, and willful ignorance of counterarguments.
+I'm talking about regular, otherwise intelligent people: I'm plain bewildered by all the hip-shooting, snap judgment, opinion-as-fact, dramatics-as-evidence, revisionism for its own sake, conservatism for its own sake, and willful ignorance of counterarguments that I come across in ordinary, web-bourne and face-to-face conversation.
 It's like "reasoning" isn't even in the lexicon...

 Mood-wise it's been up and down, but at the end of the day, I'm still more up than down.
 Thank ? for small pleasures. ;)